takashilawson/optofluidics/README.md

 - measurement XYZ

 ## Installation
-This package an be installed by cloning this repo.
+This package can be installed by cloning this repo.
 It will be available for installation via PyPi in due course.

 ```bash
 pip install optofluidics